va1erian/emu-dide/README.md

 ##Building the project

-The build system is based on grunt, which in turn require nodejs.
+The build system is based on Grunt, which in turn requires nodejs.

 First, install nodejs using the installer avaiable on the [official site](http://nodejs.org/).

 Next, install Grunt and Bower globally.
-Bower is used for dependency management.
+Bower is used for runtime dependencies management.

 ```
 npm install grunt-cli -g
 npm install bower -g
 ```

-Clone the repository using your favorite git client.
-You can then install the additional dependancies by running the approriate command in the project repertory.
+Clone the repo  using your favorite git client.
+You can then install the additional dependencies by running the approriates command in the project directory.

 ```
 npm install
 bower install
 ```

-To build the project, simply use Grunt's build multi-task.
+To build the project, simply use Grunt's ``build'' multi-task.